recoveryplus/recoveryplus.github.io/step-2.md

 This is how recovery happens!

 ### Q1) What are your beliefs about:
-- yourself
+- yourself?
-- the meaning of life
+- the meaning of life?
+- death?
-- the world
+- the world?
-- other people
+- people who have made you angry?

-### Q2) How are these beliefs not serving you?

-### Q3) How do these beliefs make you feel?
+### Q2) How do these beliefs make you feel?

+### Q3) Think about all the people, things, institutions in your life who you are angry towards today.
+- How does it not serve you to carry resentment and anger today?
+- Everyone is doing the best they can with their available resources.
+Could that also be true for those you resent?
+- Does anyone MAKE you feel angry, or are you CHOOSING to be angry?
+- What is your part in creating the resentment or scenarios?
+Could it be choosing to be angry today?
+- How much happier and freer would you be if you could let go of this anger and resentment?
+- Would you be willing to let go of this anger and resentment?

 ### Q4) Assuming these beliefs are not serving you and are causing pain, would you be willing to change them?